muan/github-dashboard/README.md

 - [Download from the chrome web store](https://chrome.google.com/webstore/detail/pcnaddhmngnnpookfhhamkelhhakimdg).
 - [Manually load the extension](https://github.com/muan/github-gmail#the-mu-an-might-steal-all-my-data-so-i-want-to-manually-load-it-way).

+### Moar in the future

+- Enterprise support
+- Organization based preference

 ### Disclaimer

 Use at your own risk. :grimacing: